- Explore Lake Taupo Map

 5. Visit the Maori Rock Carvings

 These epic 14-metre high carvings are hidden from sight around the side of Lake Taupo and are only accessible by water.
 You can sail, cruise or kayak to get a glimpse of these iconic carvings, and the trip is worth every cent.
-Make sure you pack your camera.
-If making the trip by kayak, make sure to stop off at the large rock just around the corner from the carvings for some seriously fun bomb action.

 6. Get wet

 Take a spin in one of Taupo's famous jet boats on the Waikato River - it is a Kiwi invention after all!
 Or perhaps you'd prefer to experience the full force of the region's rapids, in which case you'll want to try white water rafting your way down the mighty Tongariro River in Turangi.
 You can also get wet with other water activities in the region such as kayaking, fishing, paddle boarding, wakeboarding or simply swimming.

 7. Take a picture of McDonalds

 No really, we’re being serious.
 Taupo’s Maccas tops the list as ‘the most unique McDonalds in the world’, so make sure you go and enjoy a Big Mac in their decommissioned DC3 plane.
 That’s right, you can eat in the plane.